 Amazon invests heavily in re-targeting, so when you have looked at a product on Amazon you’ll find that an advert for it ‘follows you around’ the Internet.
 Many ad platforms offer a ‘re-targeting pixel’, which enables this way of reminding consumers about your offer (to learn more, read this excellent re-targeting guide from HubSpot).

 Referring again to Idea Works Company’s ancillary marketing report, US firm SalesCycle helped Virgin Atlantic to achieve an impressive 59% open rate on re-marketing emails, as part of a re-targeting initiative which is estimated to have raised the airline’s online revenue by 5%.

 SalesCycle interviewed 1,000 travel consumers and found the following reasons why people leave a website:

-Increase ancillary sales with ConztanzONE data management.
+Improve ancillary marketing and sales with ConztanzONE data management.